tranlyvu/clrs-implmentation-java/README.md

 Assignment 1
 ---

-Now that the VM is set up, you will learn how to use the environment that emulates the miniature datacenter.
+In this assignment, we will run an emulated network and observe the impact of routing policies on application performance.

 Our system uses the network emulator mininet to run a software-defined network (SDN).
 To control the SDN, we'll use the controller Ryu.
-This software is already installed and configured in the VM.

 The datacenter will use a topology consisting of core switches, edge switches, and hosts, as shown below.
 Switches s104 and s105 are core switches, which connect to edge switches s101, s102, and s103.
 Each edge switch connects to all core switches, as well as two hosts (e.g., two of h1–h6).
 The datacenter will have two tenants – one running iperf to simulate bulk transfers and another streaming video.
 The video server will adapt the video quality to the available bandwidth between the video server and client.